ekimz/webtoon_data/README.md

 # webtoon_data

-Python API wrapper for Webtoon data.
+A preliminary attempt at a Python API wrapper for Webtoon data.
+For obtaining lists of Webtoon titles and rankings.

 ## Installation